pennersr/django-allauth/README.rst

 From 0.15.0
 ***********

+- Previously, the `save(user)` was called on the custom signup form.
+  However, this shadowed the existing `save` method in case a model form was used.
+To avoid confusion, the `save` method has been deprecated in favour of a `def signup(request, user)` method.

 - The Amazon provider requires more space for `token_secret`, so the maximum length restriction has been dropped.
 Migrations are in